gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 ## Sample collection

 `Wheel::goalRoutine()` records a sample after a valve pulse: start pressure, measured end pressure (read after a 250 ms settle), pre-pulse tank pressure, and the commanded open time.
-Recording is limited to the first two iterations of a goal routine, pulses longer than 10 ms, moves bigger than 3 psi, and the correct direction for the model (`manifoldSaveData.cpp` re-checks direction and a minimum 1 psi change).
+Every pulse in a goal routine is recorded, subject to pulses longer than 10 ms, moves bigger than 3 psi, and the correct direction for the model (`manifoldSaveData.cpp` re-checks direction and a minimum 1 psi change).

+The tank pressure is read at the top of each routine iteration, 50 ms after the barrier releases all four wheel threads together.
+That is the only point in a routine where no valve anywhere is open, so it is the only place a tank reading reflects the tank rather than whatever was flowing out of it.
+`Compressor::getTankPressure()` is deliberately *not* used here — it is a 5-sample mean that refreshes only every 500 ms and is sampled regardless of valve state.

 `recordLearnSample()` routes each sample by model state: